| 1910 - 1926 |

 - Hibari Misora, a renowned artist under exclusive contract passed away.
 Demand for her work, including "The Complete Works of Hibari Misoraquot", grew significantly.

-- Completed the central research center in the Kawasaki factory compound.
+- Completed the central research center in the Kawasaki pressing factory compound.

 - Established a multimedia studio in Yoyogi, Tokyo.